kylestetz/slang/README.md

 Creates a delay effect.
 This should be part of a sound chain.

-_Warning: delay doesn't work very well right now and might cause some weird audio artifacts._
+_Warning: delay doesn't work very well right now and might cause some weird audio artifacts!_

 `time`: A rhythm value or a number in seconds.